Top 5 Tips to Help Manage Incontinence While Traveling

 If you’re going to be travelling on a plane or train for an extended period, consider wearing highly-absorbent and long-lasting incontinence products.
 Having to change a soiled incontinence product in a small bathroom can be a challenge, so wearing a product that will require fewer changes is a great idea.
 It’s also a good idea to bring a disposable plastic back with you into the washroom for your soiled product, as the restroom disposal systems may be limited.

-Doing research about your travel destination is always a good idea.
+Doing research about your travel destination and activities is always a good idea.
 Knowing about where you are going and what to expect is a good way to put your mind at ease.

 You check online to see restrooms available at destinations you plan to visit while away.
 There are also mobile apps, like “Flush”, which will provide a map of public washrooms based on your chosen location.
 You can also look at local retailers to see if they sell your brand or a comparable incontinence product in case you run out.
 If you’re staying in a hotel or Airbnb, you should be able to find out online if laundry services are available.